tde13/SupplyChainManagement-main/README.md

-# Blockchain Supply Chain Management DApp
+# Blockchain Shipment Management Tracking System

 This document provides a detailed guide to setting up, running, and demonstrating the blockchain-based supply-chain tracking DApp included in this repository.
 The application uses a Solidity smart contract, a Hardhat development environment, and a Next.js interface to manage shipment lifecycles (create → start → complete) with full on-chain transparency.